yaxu/pihkal/chapters/300-mini-notation.md

 functions for transforming pattern.
 In this chapter, we focus on the mini-notation.
-Built on Tidal's flexible approach to musical time, the mini-notation is a quick way to express rhythms, whether you're making canonical techno or far-out polyrhythmic minimalism.
+Built on Tidal's flexible approach to musical time, the mini-notation is a quick way to express rhythms, whether you're making canonical techno, far-out polyrhythmic minimalism, or a musical genre entirely of your own invention.

 ## Sequences and sub-sequences